tblobaum/nQuery/README.markdown

 ============
 A realtime server-side DOM manipulation framework

-Zepto.js is a minimalist framework for mobile WebKit browsers, with a jQuery-compatible chaining syntax.

 nodeQuery.js is a minimalist framework that brings DOM selectors live to the server side.